Use Calculate Z-Score

 3. Do one of the following:

-4. Click Calculate Z-score.
+4. Click Calculate Z-Score.

-6. For Choose number field, choose the field you want to use to calculate the z-score.
-The field must be a number or rate/ratio.
+6. For Choose number field, choose the field to use to calculate the z-score.

-7. Expand Additional options and enter values for Mean and Standard Deviation, if necessary.
-If no values are entered, the mean and standard deviation will be calculated for you.
+7. Expand Additional options and provide values for Mean and Standard Deviation if necessary.

 9. Click Run.